 Different types of tests may be used for HIV screening:

-- HIV antibody testing—all HIV antibody tests used in the U.S. detect HIV-1, and some tests have been developed that can also detect HIV-2.
-(HIV-1 is the most common type found in the United States, while HIV-2 has a higher prevalence in parts of Africa.)
+- HIV antibody testing—all HIV antibody tests used in the U.S. detect HIV-1 and some tests have been developed that can also detect HIV-2.
+These tests are available as blood tests or tests of oral fluid.

-- Verify a positive with a second HIV antibody test that differentiates between HIV-1 and HIV-2;
+- Verify a positive with a second HIV antibody test that differentiates between HIV-1 and HIV-2.

 - If results between the first and second test do not agree, then the next test to perform is an HIV-1 RNA test (nucleic acid amplification test, NAAT).
 If the HIV-1 RNA is positive, then the test is considered positive.

 A number of other laboratory testing may be performed as part of overall care of an HIV-infected individual.
 Several tests may be done to identify and monitor the treatment of opportunistic infections, complications, and drug toxicities.
-Testing may also be ordered at intervals to evaluate the person's state of health and organ function.
+Testing may also be ordered at intervals to evaluate the person's health and organ function.
 Some examples include:

-Testing such as a chest x-ray or an imaging scan may sometimes be performed to help evaluate the person's health status.
+Testing such as a chest X-ray or an imaging scan may sometimes be performed to help evaluate the person's health status.